Adaptive Neyman Allocation: Simulations Using Online A/B Testing Data

 \subsubsection{Raw data and pre-processing.}

 This social media site has conducted an online A/B test to compare two advertisement strategies, which they refer to as the average bidding strategy and the maximum bidding strategy.
-The true label of treatment and control is masked from the data, but they refer to average bidding as the treatment and maximum bidding as the control.
-This social media site is interested in understanding which bidding strategy generates more conversion, i.e., user clicks.
+The true label of treatment and control is masked from the data.
+We only know that they refer to two different advertisement strategies: average bidding and maximum bidding.
+This social media site is interested in understanding which bidding strategy generates more conversion, that is, user clicks.

 Unlike traditional user click data which documents the binary user click records from one single experiment, this data set documents a total of $80$ experiments, $40$ treated and $40$ control.
 Each experiment is stored in one row, which documents aggregate data of the number of impressions (one impression refers to one view of the advertisement) and the number of clicks.
 We normalize the number of clicks by the number of impressions, and use the number of clicks per million impressions as the unit of measurement.
 We denote the numbers of clicks from these two groups as $\cY(1)$ and $\cY(0)$, respectively.
 See Table~\ref{tbl:SummaryStatistics} for the summary statistics of these two groups.